-We perform a minimum χ^2 fit using minut [55].
+We perform a minimum χ^2 fit using minut [48].
 In Figures 3, 4, 5, and 6 we show the results of the fits for the four scenarios.
 The starting values of the fit parameters have been set by looking for the best χ^2 of $O(10^4)$ preliminary fits with randomly chosen initial parameters.
-The mean value and uncertainty of the fitted curve have been computed using the bootstrap technique [56-58], which allows us to take into account correlations among fit parameters and to properly propagate the uncertainties not only to all the observables but also to any quantity that can be extracted from the amplitude (e.g. the pole positions).
+The mean value and uncertainty of the fitted curve have been computed using the bootstrap technique [49-51], which allows us to take into account correlations among fit parameters and to properly propagate the uncertainties not only to all the observables but also to any quantity that can be extracted from the amplitude (e.g. the pole positions).
 Specifically, for each one of the four models, we generate 2000 datasets by randomly sampling the experimental points according to Gaussian distributions.
 For each pseudo-dataset, we perform an independent minimum χ^2 fit, using as initial conditions the ones of the original fit.
 We can thus select the best 68% fits (1σ confidence level).
 The χ^2 s of the best fits are reported in Table 1.

 All the models have a $\chi^2/\text{DOF} \sim 1.3$, and give a rather good description of the dataset, as can be seen from Figures 3, 4, 5, and 6.
 The peak at $\sqrt{s} \simeq 3.4$ GeV is due to the reflection of the structure at right, and cannot be reproduced properly if spins are neglected.
-To show separately the contribution of the triangle singularity and of the pole in the scattering matrix, in Figure 7 and 8 we show the magnitude and the phase of the t{12} amplitude, of the unitarized term $c_1 + H(s, D_1) + H(s, D_0)$, and the product of the two.
-We also plot separately the contributions of the D_0 and D_1 exchanges.
-We show that the latter only is in the kinematical regime to generate a sharp peak close to the physical region.
+To show separately the contribution of the triangle singularity and of the pole in the scattering matrix, in Figure 7 we show the magnitude and the phase of the t{12} amplitude, of the unitarized term $c_1 + H(s, D_1)$, which gives the most peaking contribution, and the product of the two.